7 day free trial →

 X/Twitter Engagement Rate Benchmarks

-X has the lowest engagement rates of any major platform.
+X has the lowest engagement rates of any major platform — but showed its first meaningful rebound in 2026.

 Average engagement rates